Frequently Asked Questions

 - The game is played at close quarters relative to some other Australian sports, leading to an excitement level that simply cannot be matched.
 With this closeness of the crowd comes responsibilities, however, so we ask all parents and friends to be supportive of good play, whether by the child/team you are supporting or not.

 - Travel is limited.
-In the case of Softball, you will play at the same ground (Hayes Park) every week.
-In the case of Baseball, younger age groups will generally play at grounds within 25 minutes drive of Greenway Park.
+Younger age groups will generally play at grounds within 25 minutes drive of Greenway Park.
 In older age divisions, travel increases somewhat, with occasional games as faraway as Balmain and Five Dock.

 Do Adults play Baseball or Softball?